Module Catalogues

 Aims and Fit of Module

-To equip the students with the knowledge and understanding of power circuit fundamentals and power system components and their relationship with the energy conversion and delivery processes, as well as advanced principles and analyses including but not limited to power network topology, power transmission line model and analysis, sequence analysis, and nodal analysis.
+The module aims to equip the students with the knowledge and understanding of power circuit fundamentals and power system components and their relationship with the energy conversion and delivery processes, as well as advanced principles and analyses including but not limited to power network topology, power transmission line model and analysis, sequence analysis, and nodal analysis.

 Learning outcomes